 - 6 sterile test tubes with caps or aluminum foil to cover the test tubes*

 - Small pipette or graduated cylinder for measuring out milk

 - Blue’s the Clue Data Table, 1 per team or student

 *These items can be purchased in the Blue’s the Clue Kit from agclassroomstore.com.

 - Purchase pasteurized 2% milk and ultra-high-temperature (UHT) 2% milk.
 (UHT milk is shelf-stable and can often be found in the juice aisle or sometimes in small cartons with other milk; look for the UHT label.
 Ask your store manager to order it if it isn’t available in your supermarket or purchase UHT milk from agclassroomstore.com.)

 - Make one copy of the attached Blue’s the Clue Data Table for each student.

 - On activity day, place all the equipment on a lab table.

-Ultra-high-temperature (UHT) milk: UHT milk is heated to at least 280° F (138° C) for 1 or 2 seconds, then packaged in sterile, airtight containers, making it shelf stable or able to be stored without refrigeration
+ultra high temperature (UHT) milk: milk heated to at least 280° F (138° C) for 1 or 2 seconds, then packaged in sterile, airtight containers, making it shelf stable or able to be stored without refrigeration

 - Bacteria grow most rapidly in the range of temperatures between 40°F and 140°F.1